-12x16 inches; Watercolor, Pen and ink on acid free textured paper (Click on image to enlarge)
+12x16 inches; Watercolour, Pen and ink over graphite pencil on acid free textured paper (Click on image to enlarge)

 Imagine nature as the embodiment of feminine force - Naked, wild, untamed, nurturing and destructive at the same time.
 She has the power to create life, destroy it and create again, while providing nourishment throughout this cycle to herself and her creation.
 She can decide to turn lush forests into deserts and create an oasis in that desert.
 She can become the sea and engulf the land or push an island up in the middle of the sea.
 She is formed of air, wind, earth, fire and space and she also brings forth these elements from within her to create the universe.
 She is self sufficient and requires no one else to support her in this process.
 She is devoid of ego.
 She is devoid of shame.
 She is devoid of greed.
 She wants to conquer no one, and in turn can’t be conquered.
 She is limitless like the horizon and yet she is a grain of sand.
 She is the eternal cycle of birth, staying alive, feeding and procreating, death and ultimately decaying to feed other life.
 She is the universe and the universe is her creation.
 She seems to be chaos, the churning of contradictions through which she keeps the world in balance.